 I think opportunities for the non-fiction author are greater now than in Bennett’s day, particularly if they are operating in the educational or self-help fields, particularly if the book can be turned into an on-line course or consultancy brand.

-This blog post is already far too long and I’m only at the end of the book’s first chapter.
-I will return to Arnold Bennet’s How To Become an Author in some future posts.
-There is still much of interest and insight to be gleaned.
+This post is already far too long and I’m only at the end of the book’s first chapter.
+I’ll return to Arnold Bennet’s How To Become an Author in some future posts.
+Not all of it is relevant to the present-day writer, but much of it is.
+It also provides a fascinating insight into the mindset (not a word that Bennet would have been familiar with) of a bestselling writer from a different age.

 [Photograph of Arnold Bennett courtesy of Wikimedia Commons.]